It’s been a month since we started the Closed beta and we’ve learnt a ton.

 The first thing to improve was clear: have a software that in a few minutes guides you through how to adjust the Shortcut to your hands and how to effortlessly configure layouts.

 In one afternoon we created an extremely simple mockup of the software and the next day we showed it to a few people.
 With their feedback we did a new version and repeated the process a few more times.
-In less than a week we had this:

 With the “1st time here” and “Ergonomic Adjustment” sections ready we showed it to 10 more users, all really liked it and gave us a ton of feedback.
 We are already working on an improved version, removing all text and explaining everything with images, gifs and short videos.